oatsu-gh/ENUNU/README_English.md

 ## Usage

-1. Open UST and set the UTAU sound source containing the ENUNU model to the original sound file set. ex.) "おふとんP (ENUNU)" : NNSVS Ofuton-P singing voice model for ENUNU
+1. Open UST and set the UTAU sound source containing the ENUNU model as VB. ex.) "おふとんP (ENUNU)" : NNSVS Ofuton-P singing voice model for ENUNU
-2. The lyrics of UST are written in hiragana alone.
+2. Set Hiragana-CV lyric to each note.
-3. Select the part you want to play and launch ENUNU as a plug-in.
+3. Select the notes you want to play and launch ENUNU as a plug-in.
 4. ~ Wait a few seconds or minutes ~
 5. The selected WAV file is created in the same folder as the UST file.